DillK/TicTacToe/v1/readme.md

 </center>

 # Thoughts
-This was a fun little excercise.
+This was a fun little exercise.
 There were a few things I think I would have changed if I was willing to complicate things more.

 - I would have liked to use RxJS which I'm familiar with, to create a state machine for the game.
 It would make reacting to state changes much simpler.
 - Add an AI to play against using the minimax algorithm.
 Maybe add a few difficulties